CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 In this sense, packages it installs may depend on system dependencies installed by the Dockerfile and dependencies installed at later stages will not be listed.

-**Note:** A strict `mamba env export` is recorded

-The purpose of the generated `environment.yml` is to be used always at the same stage of the Dockerfile to install the initial set of dependencies.
+The purpose of the generated `environment-freeze.yml` is to be used always at the same stage of the Dockerfile to install the initial set of dependencies.
 (and not install dependencies that the Dockerfile will build and install later).
 In any case,